Kids are always listening – and learning. Sometimes when we least expect it.

-Olivia discussed her video creations as part of Merrill’s session at ISTE 2016 on the power of the Selfie Center, and has since presented at events for the National Council of Teachers of English (NCTE), the Association for Supervision and Curriculum Development, NCTE’s Whole Language Umbrella and the Digital Citizenship Summit held at Twitter headquarters in November.
-Olivia will also speak at Building Learning Communities in Boston in July where she’ll give a Ted Talk-style keynote.
+Olivia discussed her video creations as part of Merrill’s session at ISTE 2016 on the power of the Selfie Center, and has since presented at events for the National Council of Teachers of English (NCTE), the Association for Supervision and Curriculum Development, NCTE’s Whole Language Umbrella and the Digital Citizenship Summit held at Twitter headquarters.
+Olivia also gave a TED-style talk at Building Learning Communities in Boston.

 She’s also working with students at an international school in Taiwan who are using video creation to improve their English.
 Olivia provides feedback on the Taiwanese students’ videos, and they weigh in on hers.

 “I want to make my voice heard.
 I want people to value my kids’ voice and know that they can do amazing things with reading, thinking and technology,” Olivia explains.
 Making the videos also provides an opportunity to create with technology, something that’s not part of her typical school day.